-Please register for your audition.
-Payment of a non-refundable audition fee of $50 is required immediately after registering for your audition.
+Payment of a non-refundable audition fee of $50 is required immediately after registering for your audition in order to avoid cancellation of your audition.
 Your confirmation email will include a payment link.
-You must pay the audition fee in a timely manner in order to avoid cancellation of your audition.
 However, if you are an internal transfer, the fee will be waived.
 Please notify us after registering for your audition.

 We also offer a theatre minor for undergraduate students, which does not require an audition.